macKleo87/CS5963_FinalProject/README.md

 - We will include an unamused audience who is unpleasant to present in front of.
   - We have full support of this item.
 We have an audience who is very noisy and distruptive.
 The audience includes noisy children, coughing, fidgiting, un-silenced cell phones, awkward silences, and unenthusiastic applause.
 All of these events occur at least once during the speech and sound effects.
 The audience also visually fidgets just slightly to give them the appearance of a live audience.
 - We will include blurry vision and tunnel vision
   - We have partial support of this item.
 We have a tunnel vision effect that occurs twice during the speech but we do not have a blurry vision effect.
-[MORE NEEDED]
+For the purpose of scope we focused on the sound effects and tunnel vision as our most crucial pieces.
+Also, since tunnel vision gives a slight blurr feeling already, we decided it would be bonus to add the blurred vision and not a priority.
+We were working till the very last minute so extra features were not included.
 - We will have ringing in the ears and heartbeat sound effects
   - We have partial support of this item.
 We have the heart beat sound effect that occurs during the tunnel vision effect.
 We do not have ringing in the ears.
 We instead added microphone feedback twice during the speech as a annoying and tense sound for the speaker.
 - We will have a pre recorded track of a speech that the user can listen to while on stage to simulate them speaking.